-The efficiency and quality of independent judicial systems in its member states remain a main issue for the Council of Europe.
+The rule of law, the efficiency and quality of independent judicial systems in its member states, as well as the means to ensure its implementation, remain a main issue for the Council of Europe.

 The actual programme for cooperation of the Council of Europe in the field of rule of law was established following the conclusions of the Third Summit held in Warsaw in May 2005 where the Heads of State and Government of the member states of the Council of Europe, emphasised the need to reinforce the protection of human rights and committed themselves to strengthening the rule of law and the security of citizens throughout the continent, building on the standard-setting potential of the Council of Europe, its mechanisms of legal co-operation and its contribution to the development of international law.
 They stressed the role of an independent and efficient judiciary in the member states in this respect (Warsaw Declaration of 17th May 2005).
 They decided to develop the evaluation and assistance functions of the European Commission for the Efficiency of Justice (CEPEJ) and to make proper use of the opinions given by the Consultative Council of European Judges (CCJE) in order to help member states to deliver justice fairly and rapidly and to develop alternative means for the settlement of disputes (Action Plan adopted by the Third Summit, 17th May 2005).